ClickHouse/clickhouse-docs/docs/en/cloud/security/compliance-overview.md

 ### HIPAA (Beta)

 :::note
-HIPAA ready services are in Beta in GCP, only available with Dedicated service types.
+HIPAA ready services are in Beta in GCP and are only available with **Dedicated** service types.
 A Business Associate Agreement (BAA) is required for onboarding.
 Please contact [support](https://clickhouse.com/support/program) for more information.
 :::

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a United States based privacy law focused on management of protected health information (PHI).
 HIPAA has several requirements, including the [Security Rule](https://www.hhs.gov/hipaa/for-professionals/security/index.html), which is focused on protecting electronic personal health informatino (ePHI).
 ClickHouse has implemented administrative, physical and technical safeguards to ensure the confidentiality, integrity and security of ePHI stored in designated services.
 We plan to add HIPAA to our SOC 2 in early 2025 to provide external assurance of our compliance program.